State Of The Union

 Men, women and children are fleeing the frontline in Aleppo as fierce fighting in the war-shattered Syrian city intensifies.

 Venetians have marched through their city with luggage to demand authorities think of the local community and not just tourists.
+According to the

 Mexico City has been glowing amid a series of light projections and installations, for the city’s third annual International Festival of Lights, FILUX.

 And also...fur flies over dead cat handbag, TVs for cotton pickers and Winston Churchill helps charity

 Every Friday, journalists from euronews’ various language teams choose a selection of stories from Europe and beyond which did not reach the international headlines Iraq: Young hero braves mines to l